cysouw/diathesis/text/c09_zuInfinitive.md

 ### [ NA | pA ] *geben + zu-Infinitiv* Subject demotion (*Möglichkeitsdemotiv*) {#sec:zuinfinitive-geben-demotion}

 Transitive verbs can be used in a *geben + zu-Infinitiv* construction, demoting the nominative subject [cf. @engel1996: 488].
-The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the light verbs are always in the third person singular, resulting in fixed expressions *es gibt* or *es hat gegeben*.
+The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the finite verb is always in the third person singular, resulting in fixed expressions *es gibt* or *es hat gegeben*.
 The original nominative subject can be retained by a *für* prepositional phrase [@next b].
 This construction is obligatorily coherent [@next c].

 Semantically, this construction expresses an option that is available to the original subject.
 Structurally, the subject is demoted (or even unexpressed).
 Because of these two characteristics I propose the somewhat cumbersome German designation ~~Möglichkeitsdemotiv~~.
 Note that the same *geben + zu-Infinitiv* construction is also used for a semantically and structurally quite different causative construction, namely the *Auftragskausativ* (see [@sec:zuinfinitive-geben-causative]).